 Spring Migration: A Birder’s Paradise

-As spring arrives, with bud break at Tualatin Valley’s vineyards, little pops of green and yellow are emerging from the soil, and clover fields start to bloom, the Valley welcomes the songbirds who are migrating northward after wintering in the south.
+As spring arrives, with bud break happening soon at Tualatin Valley’s vineyards, little pops of green and yellow are emerging from the soil, and clover fields start to bloom, the Valley welcomes the songbirds who are migrating northward after wintering in the south.
 Take a front seat in Portland’s backyard to some of the most spectacular bird watching in the Pacific Northwest.

 While many species of birds live year-round in the Tualatin Valley, the spring brings dozens of other species through the area during migration season.
 Whether you’re new to wildlife watching or you’re traveling specifically for the hobby, find wetlands of wonder.
 Spring is, quite literally, in motion as birds and other local creatures pass through, foster their young and build habitats.